COVID-19 Vaccines and People with Epilepsy

 - Allergic reactions to prior vaccines (e.g. flu vaccine)

-- Current or recent fever or infection
+- Current or recent (within the last week) fever or infection

 - All medications you are taking, especially medications that suppress the immune system (e.g. immunomodulatory or immunosuppressive medicines) or anticoagulants.

 - If you are pregnant or nursing, or plan to become pregnant

 As with any vaccine, you should not receive the COVID-19 vaccine if you are allergic to any of its ingredients.
 You should not receive a further dose if you had a severe allergic reaction to the first dose.

 If you already received the COVID-19 vaccine, it is important to continue to follow public health guidance as advised by your local authorities which may include wearing a mask and social distancing.
 The current vaccines reduce your risk of getting sick from COVID-19 by up to 90%, depending on the vaccine, but vaccinated people may still spread COVID-19 to others without knowing they are carrying it.

 COVID -19 Vaccine Q&A (Epilepsy Foundation)

 Epilepsy Society’s Medical Director reassures people with epilepsy over Covid-19 vaccine (Epilepsy Society UK)